Part I – Accessibility is not a barrier to design

 Accessibility and usability are two essential pillars of brilliant user experience design.
 As a UX designer, your product will not live up to its full potential if the design isn’t inclusive of everyone.
 This includes the target users, users with impairments, users from varied cultures, countries, etc. Understanding their needs is the key to crafting an accessible experience.

 What is accessibility?

 Accessibility is simply a concept of designing a product or service that will be used by all however they encounter it.
-It doesn’t limit to people with disabilities, but all potential users.
-Accessibility has a firm benefit, i.e, better design for all.
-Accessibility doesn’t only mean doing the right thing, often it brings benefits to all users.
+It doesn’t limit to people with disabilities but all potential users.
+Accessibility has a firm benefit, i.e., better design for all.
+Accessibility doesn’t only mean doing the right thing; it often benefits all users.
 Let’s take an example of video captions that helps people with hearing difficulties.
-It also helps a user to watch videos on mute, people or those consuming the content in a loud environment.
-High contrast text is created to help people with vision difficulties.
+It also helps a user to watch videos on mute, people, or those consuming the content in a loud environment.
+High-contrast text is created to help people with vision difficulties.
 It also helps people with perfect eyesight to use an app outside.
-When designers design for all ability levels, the product and services can be used and enjoyed by all users.
+When designers design for all ability levels, all users can use and enjoy the product and services.
 Accessibility works on the universality of usability.
 Which means how well all users can access a product or service.

 Accessibility is not usability

 Being part of UX, they also have their differences.
-Usability simply relates to how easy things are to use.
-In other words, it is a measure of how well a user in a specific context interacts with a design/product to achieve a goal efficiently.
+Usability relates to how easy things are to use.
+In other words, it measures how well a user in a specific context interacts with a design/product to achieve a goal efficiently.
 It does not refer to whether or not all users can access the product equally.
-Accessibility works of universal usability which means how well all users can access a product.
+Accessibility works with universal usability, meaning how well all users can access a product.
 It tackles whether or not all users have an equal user experience.